Pandas Notebook

 Select Columns

-df['station_code'] # single column → Series
+df['station_code'] # one column → Series

-df[['station_code', 'entry_time']] # multiple columns → DataFrame
+df[['station_code', 'entry_time']] # several columns → DataFrame

 Filter Rows (Boolean Indexing)